neu-rah/node-lazify/README.md

 for now this package need to:

-   1- run with node --harmony-proxies
+   1- run with node --harmony-proxies --harmony-rest-parameters

-   2- and use the 'harmony-proxy' and 'harmony-reflect' for ES6 syntax
+   2- and use the 'harmony-proxy' and 'harmony-reflect' for ES6 syntax (dependency)

 check latter if this is still needed